TobiasGruening/ARU-Net/README.md

 ```

 ## Comments
+If you are interested in some related problem, this could be solved by the proposed system as well.
-The model can be used for each pixel labeling tasks, besides the baseline detection task, it can be easily used for, e.g., binarization, page segmentation, ... purposes.
+The ARU-Net can be used for each pixel labeling task, besides the baseline detection task, it can be easily used for, e.g., binarization, page segmentation, ... purposes.

 ## References